74% of RWU Law 1L students come from outside of Rhode Island. There are 22 states represented in the Class of 2017 alone.

-From personalized career counseling and resume drafting workshops to on campus interviewing and legal career fairs, our office will offer comprehensive services designed to facilitate your transition from law school to legal practice.
-We will assist you with all phases of your job search and professional development, and we will be here to help you throughout your entire career.
+From personalized career counseling and resume drafting workshops to on-campus interviewing and legal career fairs, our office offers comprehensive services designed to facilitate your transition from law school to legal practice.
+We will assist you with all phases of your job search and professional development and we will be here to help you throughout your entire career.

 5 Things to do Before Law School to Jump Start Your Legal Career

 1. Consider reading one or all of these books:

 The Official Guide to Legal Specialties by Lisa L. Abrams, J.D.

 The New What Can You Do with a Law Degree? by Deborah Arron

 Guerilla Tactics for Getting the Legal Job of Your Dreams by Kimm Alayne Walton, J.D.